News Events Contact

 Key Findings

-• Benthic ecological health was worse in January 2022, with the estuary having an average grade D, ‘Poor’.
-This seasonal decline is as expected due to a range of seasonal stressors like higher temperatures and salinities.
+• Macroinvertebrate health was worse in January 2023, with the estuary having an average grade D, ‘Poor’.

 Macroinvertebrates Grades Over Time